-The Seminole County Sheriff's Office is responsible for personnel expenses, including, but not limited to, salaries and benefits, local transportation, and official issue material.
+The SCSO is responsible for personnel expenses, including, but not limited to, salaries and benefits, local transportation, and official issue material.
 ICE will provide instructors and training materials.
-The Seminole County Sheriff's Office is responsible for the salaries and benefits, including any overtime, of all of its personnel being trained or performing duties under this MOA and of those personnel performing the regular functions of the participating SCSO personnel while they are receiving training.
-The Seminole County Sheriff's Office will cover the costs of all SCSO personnel's travel, housing, and per diem affiliated with the training required for participation in this MOA.
+The SCSO is responsible for the salaries and benefits, including any overtime, of all of its personnel being trained or performing duties under this MOA and of those personnel performing the regular functions of the participating SCSO personnel while they are receiving training.
+The SCSO will cover the costs of all SCSO personnel's travel, housing, and per diem affiliated with the training required for participation in this MOA.
 ICE is responsible for the salaries and benefits of all of its personnel, including instructors and supervisors.

 If ICE determines the training provides a direct service for the Government and it is in the best interest of the Government, the Government may issue travel orders to selected personnel and reimburse travel, housing, and per diem expenses only.
-The Seminole County Sheriff's Office remains responsible for paying salaries and benefits of the selected personnel.
+The SCSO remains responsible for paying salaries and benefits of the selected personnel.

-The Seminole County Sheriff's Office is responsible for providing all administrative supplies (e.g. printer toner) necessary for normal office operations.
+The SCSO is responsible for providing all administrative supplies (e.g. printer toner) necessary for normal office operations.
 The SCSO is also responsible for providing the necessary security equipment, such as handcuffs, leg restraints, etc.